-If anyone had told me a year ago that today I would be living in Colombia, I would have laughed.
+If anyone had told me seven years ago that today I would be living in Colombia, I would have laughed.

 Back then, I knew little of the country, except where it was in the world and what it had once been famous for.
 I had no expectations when I planned my first visit.
 At the time, I thought I would be just passing through on my way to find where I wanted to settle in Latin America.

-But as the plane flew into Colombia, I felt an overwhelming and complete certainty that this was where I wanted to be.
+But as the plane flew into Medellín, I felt an overwhelming and complete certainty that this was where I wanted to be.

 Once one of the most dangerous cities in the world, Medellín is now a global success story.
 As recently as two decades ago, parents were afraid to send their children to school for fear they might never see them again.
-Fast forward to 2013 and Colombia’s second-largest city is awarded the World’s Most Innovative City Award, beating out Tel Aviv and New York.
+Fast-forward a generation and Colombia’s second-largest city is awarded the World’s Most Innovative City Award, beating out Tel Aviv and New York.

 Like many Brits, I love football, and the Colombians do, too.
 Being here for the World Cup and supporting both England and Colombia was a great experience.
 Football games are constantly being shown across the city, in shopping malls, bars, and restaurants, and I love that I can get the Premiership here.
 I just need to find a man who doesn’t mind me watching footie as we dine.

-Taxis are economical and everywhere, so it’s so easy to get around.
-Not having been able to afford taxis in the UK, I now take them everywhere.
+Taxis are economical and always available, so it’s so easy to get around.
+Not having been able to afford taxis in the U.K., I now take them everywhere.

 I came to Latin America with the hope that I would find a new home, and I didn’t get any farther than the first country I visited.
 They say that home is where the heart is, and Medellín definitely has my heart.